zloishavrin/Easy-Wav2Lip/README.md

 * Must have a face in all frames or Wav2Lip will fail
 * Crop or mask out faces you don't want to lipsync or it'll choose randomly.
 * Use h264 .mp4 - other file types may be supported but this is what it outputs as
-* Static images should work too, at least .jpg and .png files do.
+* Images are currently untested.
 * Use a small file in every way (try <720p, <30 seconds, 30fps <b></b> etc. - Bigger files may work but are usually the reason it fails)
-* Start with a really tiny clip just to get used to the process, only once you're familiar should you try bigger files to see if they work.
+* For your first try, use a really tiny clip just to get used to the process, only once you're familiar should you try bigger files to see if they work.

 Audio files:
 * Save as .wav and the same length as your input video.